AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 ---
-id: json-schema
 title: JSON Schema or Samples
-sidebar_label: JSON Schema or Samples
 ---

 # JSON schema handlers

-This handler allows you to load any remote REST service, and describe its request/response using the config.
+This handler allows you to load any remote REST service, and describe its request/response.

 With this handler, you can easily customize and control the built GraphQL schema.